On-call firefighters

 Training

-After they have gone through the recruitment process, they will start their journey to become a competent firefighter which, in total, will take three years.
-During these three years, our on-call firefighters will be given all the relevant training including how to handle ladders and hoses, breathing apparatus, road traffic collisions and first aid.
+During their development, on-call firefighters will be given all the relevant training which including how to handle ladders and hoses, breathing apparatus, road traffic collisions and first aid.

 Salary